EWES MY PET,LLC

 An enclosed carrier is used to sleep in at night.
 It should not be used for punishment.
 This is a happy place.
 I even feed my dogs in their carriers and they look forward to being there.
 You may use a piddle pad on the bottom until the puppy is old enough to chew it up.
 At that time you must plan regular potty-out-of-doors times.
 A towel or old rug may be used and you may add a toy or stuffed animal and/or dog cookie in the cage, then place the puppy in at bedtime.
 If you place the kennel on a chair or table next to your bed, so the pup can see you from the kennel, he/she is less likely to cry.
 They simply want to be with you and know where you are.
 If the puppy begins to cry, clap your hands and firmly say "No!"
 If the puppy continues to cry, place a towel over the front of the cage so the puppy cannot see you, clap your hands and firmly say "No!" again.
 If the puppy keeps crying, take a shoe, book, ruler or any object that will make a loud noise and hit the top of the cage with it, and firmly say "No!"
 This loud noise and vibration will instill the word NO into your dog's memory.
 Usually this only has to be done a couple of times for the first few days, then when you clap your hands and say "No" the puppy settles down.

-For your PUPPY I am using DR FOSTERS AND SMITH grain free chicken Puppy food.
-This is purchased online at: Dr Fosters and Smith .com.
+For your PUPPY I am using PRO PLAN FOCUS Puppy food CHICKEN AND RICE.
 This kibble is a perfect size for toy dogs.
-You may use any good grain free puppy food if you choose not to order this food online.
+You may use any good puppy food if you choose not to use this food .
 Just mix 2 cups of my food with 2 cups of the new food and when the mixture is gone just feed the new food.
 Feed______ 2 times a day, moistened with water, continue to increase the food amount slowly as the puppy grows.
 By six months, the puppy eats only once a day.
 Do not leave food down longer than 20 minutes.
 If your dog hasn't finished, just pick up the bowl and place it in the refrigerator until the next meal.
 Never leave food down all day for your puppy.
 You'll never be able to housebreak it and you'll have an overweight, picky eater.
 No one needs to be eating all day long.
 At 12 weeks to one year of age you may switch over to an adult dog food.
 Puppies can eat all they want of the food you have measured out, at their mealtimes.
 But you must judge if they seem to be getting fat.
 Adult dogs only eat one cup of a high quality food per day.
 Do not feed a soft food or only canned food on a regular basis.
 If you do, you will have a dog with bad teeth, bad gums and bad breath.
 There are times when you may want to use canned food to encourage eating such as when your dog has been or is sick.
 Then when he/she is well you discontinue the canned food.

 It is very common for toy breeds to have retained baby teeth.
 These may cause plaque and bacteria to build up.
 This is a major cause of health problems in these tiny babies.
 You need to keep the baby teeth pulled as they become loose and be sure they are removed by the time they reach 8 months of age.
 Then keep your precious baby on a good teeth cleaning schedule.
 Brushing their teeth can certainly be of great benefit.
 Please practice good dental care.